Granite House chips away at carbon emissions

 What’s next for The Granite House?

 The team’s commitment didn’t end there!
-With an ambitious goal to become the first carbon-neutral stone shop in the UK, The Granite House started strategising further improvements.
+With an ambitious goal to become the first carbon-neutral stone shop in the UK, The Granite House started planning further improvements.
 Plans include enhancing roof insulation and transitioning some delivery vehicles to electric models.